bharatsonwane/team-orbit/frontend/src/redux/README.md

 # Redux Store

-Redux store configuration, actions, and slices for the Lokvani frontend application.
+Redux store configuration, actions, and slices for the TeamOrbit frontend application.

 ## 📁 Structure